How to Connect to a VPS Step by Step Guide

 A VPS, or Virtual Private Server, is part of a server that is allocated to one account.
 It acts like a dedicated server.

-VPS uses virtualization technology to split a physical server into multiple virtual servers.
-These servers operate independently and can run their own OS and apps.
+VPS involves splitting up a physical server to several virtual one using virtualization technology.
+These servers are autonomous and may use personal OS and applications.
 VPS gives users dedicated CPU, RAM, and storage resources, allowing full control and customization.

 VPS architecture uses a hypervisor to virtualize hardware.
 It is a software layer that abstracts physical hardware from operating systems.
 The hypervisor divides the physical server into several Virtual Machines (VMs).
 They work independently.
 The physical resources are shared, but the VMs are isolated.
 So, any VPS on the same server cannot affect anyone else.